josswinn/Hacking-the-Academy/Notes.md

 # Hacking and the Academy

+These are raw notes, often snippets from documents I'm reading.
+Assume everything is an unattributed quote from somewhere/someone else!

 ## Intro: Recent hacking and cracking
 * 20 years ago, Linux began as the work of a student.
 5th October 1991.
 Called it a 'nice learning tool'.
 Hosted at Helsinki university, MIT, Germany?
 ## History: Hacking in the academy